3komma3volt/LoRaWeatherStation_Evaluation/readme.md

  Shows all station data as graph for a selected timespan.
 The history data can be exported as CSV.

 ### Compare

-> Compare is yet not implemented in the Symfony version

 ![Compare](assets/documentation/compare.png)